 The location of Hilltop Lookout is located in the below image, closer direction and a zoomable map can be found here.

-Again being a free camping area in the Byron region, it does happen to be 25 km’s away from the town centres.
+Again being a free camping Byron Bay region, it does happen to be 25 km’s away from the town centres.
 In saying that for a rest area it actually is pretty sweet!
 You can stay in your campervan at no cost in this location.
 You obviously can’t whip out your tent, but for the self-sufficient camper, it will make do.

 The area itself has got some really good amenities with a toilet block and BBQs available.
 It even has a playground for those of you with kiddies that can be used to keep them busy for hours.
 Same rules apply if you get the friendly knock from the ranger, just use the resting excuse if they ask you to move on.